-Henriette is Head of the Gender Secretariat at the International Finance Corporation (IFC), a member of the World Bank Group, where she serves as a spokesperson on gender equality issues in the private sector.
-Henriette works across IFC’s investment and advisory service to include women and men as entrepreneurs, employees, consumers, and leaders into the private sector.
+Henriette is the Head of the Gender Secretariat at the International Finance Corporation (IFC), a member of the World Bank Group.
+She serves as an advocate for gender equality issues in the private sector and leads a team that works with IFC’s clients to include both women and men as entrepreneurs, employees, consumers, community stakeholders and leaders.

-Earlier in her career, Henriette served as the UN Representative advising Quartet Representative Tony Blair in Jerusalem and worked for the Office of the UN Special Coordinator for the Middle East Peace Process (UNSCO).
+Earlier in her career, Henriette was the UN representative in the Middle East Quartet team advising Tony Blair in Jerusalem.
+She also worked for the Office of the UN Special Coordinator for the Middle East Peace Process (UNSCO).
 She has held positions as governance advisor with the European Commission Delegation to Tanzania, the German Technical Cooperation Agency in Germany, and the Friedrich Ebert Foundation in Tanzania, where she worked on conflict reduction, civic education, and socioeconomic issues in East Africa.

-She graduated with an MSc in Development Studies from the School of Oriental and African Studies in London and received her MA from Freiburg University, Germany.
-Henriette is a Bucerius and Hertie summer school alumni and a frequent contributor to Council on Foreign Relations, Huffington Post, and Business Fights Poverty blogs.
+Henriette graduated with an MSc in Development Studies from the School of Oriental and African Studies in London and received her MA from Freiburg University, Germany.
+Henriette is a Bucerius and Hertie summer school alumna and a frequent contributor to blogs hosted by the Council on Foreign Relations, Huffington Post, and Business Fights Poverty.